 Computer Engineering and Systems Home

-In the Computer Engineering and Systems program at UW Tacoma, students work together to find innovative solutions to real-world problems.
+The ABET-accredited Computer Engineering and Systems program at UW Tacoma prepares students with the theoretical and practical foundations needed to solve problems in all aspects of computing.
+Our majors work together to find innovative solutions to real-world problems.

-"Employment of computer hardware engineers is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
+"Employment of computer hardware engineers is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
 A limited number of engineers will be needed to meet the demand for new computer hardware because more technological innovation takes place with software than with hardware.
 However, demand may grow for hardware engineers as more industries outside of the computer and electronic product manufacturing industry begin to research and develop their own electronic devices.
-Thus, although declining employment in the manufacturing industries that employ many of these workers will impede the growth of this occupation, computer hardware engineers should be less affected than production occupations because firms are less likely to outsource their type of work.
+Thus, although declining employment in the manufacturing industries that employ many of these workers will impede the growth of this occupation, computer hardware engineers should be less affected than production occupations because firms are less likely to outsource this type of work.